 On this car the door was jammed shut.
 A firefighter walked up with what I recognized as the jaws of life, but this one was one I’d never seen before.
 It was cordless, with a large battery on the back, more compact than the large heavy ones I’d seen in the past.
 The firefighter walked to the windshield pillar and placed the jaws around it, pulling the trigger of the tool.
 It was quiet which belied the power it was displaying as it crushed and cut through the steel with a smoothness I couldn’t quite reconcile.
 Suddenly the front post snapped and the door jerked but not quite off.
 The firefighter worked on the post where the door opened but was seemingly spot-welded closed.
 This post snapped just as readily and the door fell away.
 After the work had been completed, Melissa bent and checked it inside the body bag.
 She was looking for something.
 She stepped back to the car and reached into the foot well on the driver’s side. […] It was shocking to me.
 It seemed so casual.
 But I realized she was not looking at the body as a person.
 The man had shuffled off this mortal coil and the body was merely organic remains.
 It was not the person it used to be with thoughts and habits and quirks.
 It was now a set of clues and she would pay the respect to his existence by determining who he was, if he died quickly, and if he felt no pain.
 That was what mattered.

 The final victim was in a panel van.
-It lay canted up in the back and completely burned, paint peeling. […] I still waded in close and snapped the images that were needed.
+It lay canted up in the back and completely burned, paint peeling. […] I still waded in close and snapped the pictures that were needed.
 Riley had warned me about this one, I saw why.
 It is the job.
 I needed to do it right.
 I walked around the back.
-It was clear the driver had been a professional painter.
 Painting supplies were littered around the opened back doors.
 A partially burned ladder.
-Five-gallon buckets melted, their contents partially liquid paint, partially scorched and crusted blackness.
+Five-gallon buckets melted, their contents part liquid paint, part scorched and crusted blackness.
 I was reminded of a marshmallow that had caught on fire, cracks showing pure whiteness veined throughout the black and brown crusty surface.

 Photo by Brett Jordan